Why You Should Use Glycolic Acid On Your Legs

 Strawberry Legs

-One of the most common issues below the neck that people can use glycolic acid for is lovingly called “strawberry legs.”
-Although it sounds cute, most people who have this condition don’t find it endearing.
+One of the most common issues below the neck that people can treat with glycolic acid is affectionately known as “strawberry legs.”

 It is a term used to describe the skin on your legs when it is covered in tiny dark dots.
-Interestingly, not all skin types can get strawberry legs, but some do.

-The little dark dots resemble strawberry seeds, hence the name.
-The condition is very common and harmless.
-It doesn’t typically cause any pain or discomfort.
-But for those who have it, it can be a cause of insecurity.
+It typically does not cause any pain or discomfort, but for those who have it, it can be a cause of insecurity.

-The dark dots that cover the skin are often the result of buildup in and around the hair follicles.
 Some people notice an increase in the dots after shaving, while others can experience the phenomenon without a particular trigger.

-Sometimes strawberry legs are caused by folliculitis, which is when the hair follicles are inflamed or irritated.
 This can be caused by bacteria being trapped in there, or simply by the irritation caused by shaved hair growing through the skin.

 In some instances, strawberry legs can be caused by a buildup of keratin (keratosis pilaris) forming around the hair follicle and creating the appearance of dark bumps.

-If you have particularly oily skin, you can develop strawberry legs as a result of clogged pores.
-Just like the skin of your face, the skin on your legs is covered in tiny pores which can get clogged with sebum, dirt, and dead skin cells.
-This results in tiny blackheads all over your legs, which look like strawberry legs.
+Just like the skin of your face, the skin on your legs is covered in tiny pores that can get clogged with sebum, dirt, and dead skin cells.

 If you are someone who gets strawberry legs, we have good news for you: it can be solved with glycolic acid.